QCD thermalization: Ab initio approaches and interdisciplinary connections: Big picture questions and outline of the review

-Ultrarelativistic collisions of heavy nuclei at the Relativistic Heavy-Ion Collider (RHIC) and the Large Hadron Collider (LHC) produce several thousand particles in each event generating the hottest and densest matter on Earth~\cite{Arsene:2004fa,Adcox:2004mh,Alver:2006wh,Adams:2005dq, Muller:2012zq, Roland:2014jsa,Foka:2016zdb,Foka:2016vta}.
+Ultrarelativistic collisions of heavy nuclei at the BNL Relativistic Heavy Ion Collider (RHIC) and the CERN Large Hadron Collider (LHC) produce several thousand particles in each event, generating the hottest and densest matter on Earth~\cite{Arsene:2004fa,Adcox:2004mh,Alver:2006wh,Adams:2005dq, Muller:2012zq, Roland:2014jsa,Foka:2016zdb,Foka:2016vta}.
 At the highest LHC energies, temperatures of the order of five trillion Kelvin are attained~\cite{Adam:2015lda}.
-Temperatures on this scale only previously existed at the earliest instants of our universe, a 10th of a microsecond after the Big Bang.
+Temperatures on this scale previously existed only at the earliest instants of our Universe, a 10th of a microsecond after the Big Bang.
 Lattice gauge theory studies~\cite{Bazavov:2018mes} show strongly interacting matter at these temperatures to be well over a crossover temperature from hadron matter to a regime where the degrees of freedom describing bulk thermodynamic quantities are the fundamental quark and gluon fields of Quantum Chromodynamics (QCD).
-The results of experimental and theoretical studies indicate that shortly after the heavy-ion collision the produced quark-gluon fields form a strongly correlated state of matter, widely known as the quark-gluon plasma (QGP)~\cite{Shuryak:1980tp}.
+The results of experimental and theoretical studies indicate that shortly after the heavy-ion collision, the produced quark-gluon fields form a strongly correlated state of matter, widely known as the quark-gluon plasma (QGP)~\cite{Shuryak:1980tp}.

 The heavy-ion experiments at RHIC and LHC therefore provide us with a unique opportunity to study terrestrially the spacetime evolution of this non-Abelian QGP.
 A striking finding from the RHIC and LHC experiments is that the experimental data are consistent with a description of the QGP as a nearly perfect fluid with a very low value of shear viscosity to entropy density ratio of $\upeta/s\leq 0.2$ (in natural units)~\cite{Romatschke:2017ejr}.
-These values are very close to $\upeta/s= 1/(4\pi)$, a universal property of a class of gauge theories with a large number of degrees of freedom at infinite coupling~\cite{Policastro:2001yc,Buchel:2003tz,Kovtun:2004de,Iqbal:2008by}.
+These values are very close to $\upeta/s= 1/(4\pi)$, a universal property of a class of gauge theories with a large number of degrees of freedom at infinite coupling~\cite{Policastro:2001yc,Buchel:2003tz,Kovtun:2004de,Iqbal:2008by} that is described in terms of a dual gravity picture~\cite{Maldacena:1997re}.